This post may contain affiliate links. See our affiliate disclaimer here.

 Campgrounds

 We were surprised at how kid-friendly many campgrounds were.
 At one in particular, there was a large outdoor tent filled with toys for kids.
-Blocks, dolls, a kitchen, bikes, a trampoline—Europe really is incredibly kid-friendly!
+Blocks, dolls, a kitchen, bikes, a trampoline, pools!
+It always surprises us how family-friendly Europe is.

 Campsites in campgrounds varied.
 We stayed at one with level, poured concrete sites (above).
 At another, we had an unlevel grassy area with towering trees on either side.
-Another, a grassy area with vines separating sites.
+Another was a grassy area with vines separating sites.
 Actually, a lot of campgrounds used grapevines to separate sites!
-I told you, 99% of the country is growing grapes for wine.
+(I’m telling you, 99% of the country is growing grapes for wine!)

 Aires